-- Treatment with niraprib resulted in substantial improvements in progression-free survival compared to placebo.
+- Treatment with niraparib resulted in substantial improvements in progression-free survival compared to placebo.
 Benefits were seen in both cohorts of the trial; however, patients with a deleterious or suspected deleterious germline BRCA mutation saw greater PFS benefit than those without (median PFS 21.0 m in gBRCAm vs. 9.3 m in non-gBRCAm).
 We are moderately confident that niraparib provides a substantial benefit in PFS in patients with deleterious or suspected deleterious germline BRCA mutation.
-We are moderately confident that niraparib provides a substantial benefit in PFS in patients with deleterious or suspected deleterious germline BRCA mutation.
 We are moderately confident that niraparib provides a small to substantial benefit in PFS in patients without such a mutation.
-We are less certain of the size of the benefit in patients without deleterious BRCA mutations because the median incremental benefit (5.4 months vs. placebo) is less than that described as a clinically-important difference during FDA advisory committee discussions (six months).32 - Despite the PFS benefits described above, there have been no published data on overall survival.
+We are less certain of the size of the benefit in patients without deleterious BRCA mutations because the median incremental benefit (5.4 months vs. placebo) is less than that described as a clinically-important difference during FDA advisory committee discussions (six months).33 - Despite the PFS benefits described above, there have been no published data on overall survival.
 We therefore currently lack certainty that niraparib will extend the life of ovarian cancer patients when used in a maintenance setting. - Niraparib patients reported higher numbers of adverse events than placebo patients; however, many of these events were managed with dose reductions and dose interruptions.
 Reported rates of certain events (e.g., neutropenia) were higher than with the other PARP inhibitors.
-Currently-available data on quality of life do not indicate a benefit for niraparib over placebo.
+Currently-available data on quality of life do not indicate differences between niraparib and placebo.